agrafix/fileplow/README.md

 [![CircleCI](https://circleci.com/gh/agrafix/fileplow.svg?style=svg)](https://circleci.com/gh/agrafix/fileplow)

 A Haskell library to process and search large files or a collection of files.
 This is useful if you are processing (rotated) log files for example.
+For usage examples, check the test suite.